A Framework for Characterising the Value of Information in Hidden Markov Models

 \section{Introduction}

-\IEEEPARstart{I}{n} status update systems, sensor nodes are largely deployed to monitor different types of physical processes.
-They need to continuously sample data to get timely status updates about the targeted process, and the sampled data will be transmitted to the network to support real-time monitoring and control applications, such as environmental surveillance, smart transport, industrial control, e-health and so on.
+\IEEEPARstart{W}{ith} the wide development of emerging 5G technologies, timely status updates are more and more important to enable real-time monitoring and control in a variety of applications, such as environmental surveillance, smart transport, industrial control, e-health, and so on.
+These applications can be modelled as a generic status update system in which sensor nodes are largely deployed to monitor different types of physical processes, and continuously sample data to get timely status updates about the targeted process.
 Stale data can be problematic.
 Therefore, the freshness of data plays an important role in such systems.

-The age of information (AoI) has been introduced in ~\cite{2012infocom?,FirstWorkMultiSource} as a new performance metric to characterise the data freshness from the receiver's perspective.
+The age of information (AoI) was introduced in ~\cite{2012infocom?,FirstWorkMultiSource} as a new performance metric to characterise the data freshness from the receiver's perspective.
 It is defined as the time elapsed since the latest received status update was sampled.
 Specifically, the AoI at time $t$ is given as

 where $u(t)$ is the generation time of the latest sample received at the destination before time $t$.
-The AoI has received much attention due to its novelty of characterising the timeliness of information, and it has been widely studied as a concept, a metric, and a tool in a variety of communication systems \cite{BookConceptTool,MagazineIoT}.
+The AoI has received much attention due to its utility in characterising the timeliness of information, and it has been widely studied as a concept, a metric, and a tool in a variety of communication systems \cite{BookConceptTool,MagazineIoT}.
 Many works focused on AoI and its variants in different queueing systems, studying statistical properties~\cite{2012infocom?,estimationMultiSource,DistributionISITJournal}, and exploring the impact of queueing disciplines~\cite{Queue2012,QueueLCFS,QueueLCFSmultihop}, transmission priority~\cite{queuePriority}, packet deadlines~\cite{queuepacketddl}, buffer sizes and packet replacement~\cite{QueueBufferMilcom} on the performance of AoI.
-In addition to the fundamental-level research works, AoI-oriented scheduling and optimisation problems have also been extensively studied in the design of freshness-aware applications.
-Optimal link activation and sampling problems for AoI minimisation were investigated in single-hop~\cite{scheduleMinMaxJ} and multiple-hop networks~\cite{mineWCL}.
-AoI-based scheduling policies were proposed in~\cite{EHBatterySize,EHAoIscheduling} to improve energy efficiency in energy harvesting networks.
-The joint optimisation of trajectory design and user scheduling problems were explored in unmanned aerial vehicle (UAV) networks~\cite{UAVavergeAgeTVT,mineUAV}.
-Furthermore, machine learning-based algorithms were applied to solve the above age-optimal problems more efficiently~\cite{UAVdeeplearning,UAVPacketLossQLearning,UAVlearning}.